zowe/zowe-cli-sample-plugin/CONTRIBUTING.md

 | Documentation that describes the features of the Imperative CLI Framework | [About Imperative CLI Framework](https://github.com/zowe/imperative/wiki) |
 Versioning conventions for Zowe CLI and plug-ins| [Versioning Guidelines](https://github.com/zowe/zowe-cli/blob/master/docs/MaintainerVersioning.md) |

-## Contribution Guidelines Specific to the CICS Plug-in
+## Contribution guidelines specific to the CICS plug-in
 The following guidelines apply specifically to the Sample plug-infor Zowe CLI:

 -   None at this time.